mixologee/tirvandor/homebrewery-files/monster-manual-homebrewery.md

 ## War Beast

 ### Lore
-Both armies use war beasts—massive wolves, war dogs, or other predators bred and trained for combat.
+Both armies use war beastsâ€”massive wolves, war dogs, or other predators bred and trained for combat.
 Some have escaped and gone feral in the Border, becoming apex predators.
 ### Tactics
 - Hunt in packs (2-5 beasts)
 - Use Pounce to knock down targets